-Alternatively, if you can feel the texture of the ink on top of the page, then you know that it has been added afterwards.
+Alternatively, if you can feel the texture of the ink on top of the page, you know it has been added afterwards.
 But, be wary, even this could be a fraud (see 'Avoid Autopens', below).

 Also, bear in mind that this technique won't work on fabric items like sports shirts, which absorb the ink without leaving a raised layer.

 So another method is to pull out your magnifying glass and look for visual clues...

 With stamped-on signatures, all the ink is applied at the same time and squeezed to the edges of the rubber.

 Ink can tell you a lot about an autograph (Image: Wikimedia Commons)